pcaversaccio/createx/README.md

 │   ├── When the 21st byte of the salt equals 0x01
 │   │   └── It should return the keccak256 hash of the ABI-encoded values block.chainid and the salt.
 │   ├── When the 21st byte of the salt equals 0x00
-│   │   └── It should return the unmodified salt value.
+│   │   └── It should return the keccak256 hash of the ABI-encoded value salt.
 │   └── When the 21st byte of the salt is greater than 0x01
 │       └── It should revert.
 └── When the first 20 bytes of the salt do not equal the caller or the zero address
+    ├── It should return the keccak256 hash of the ABI-encoded value salt.
+    └── When the salt is generated pseudo-randomly
         └── It should return the unmodified salt value.
 ```

 ### Test Coverage